Praise for Eileen Gu breaks Chinese social media

 “Dad was Harvard, Mom was Peking University, Stanford, Grandmother was an athlete.
 She’s beautiful and classy,” said one post recirculated 86,000 times.

-It was a stark contrast to the reception received by another U.S.-born athlete competing for China, figure skater Zhu Yi, who a few days prior came under attack on social media after she crashed into a wall during the team event.
-Zhu finished last in the short program and China placed fifth in the competition, which was won by Russia, with the U.S. taking silver and Japan bronze.
+It was a stark contrast to the reception received by another US-born athlete competing for China, figure skater Zhu Yi, who a few days prior came under attack on social media after she crashed into a wall during the team event.
+Zhu finished last in the short program and China placed fifth in the competition, which was won by the Russian team, with the US taking silver and Japan bronze.

 “There’s no next time,” wrote one Weibo user, under a video of Zhu crying at the end of her performance.
 “How shameful.”
 That comment was liked more than 45,000 times.

-The anger toward Zhu was likely fueled by an episode a few weeks earlier, when Zhu qualified to compete at the Olympics.
+The anger towards Zhu was likely fueled by an episode a few weeks earlier, when she qualified to compete at the Olympics.

 She beat out two other skaters for the last spot on the Chinese team, which many fans felt should have gone to another young skater, Chen Hongyi, who had more competitive experience.
 It caused enough of a controversy at the time that the Chinese figure skating Olympic selection committee issued a statement defending the decision.

 As online criticism of Zhu crested, Gu came to the defense of her teammate.
-“Making mistakes and pressure are all part of sports,” Gu said at a press conference after her victory.
+“Making mistakes and pressure are all part of sports,” Gu said at a news conference after her victory.

-The two athletes are competing at a politically fraught moment, with a foot in each of two countries that have been clashing on a variety of issues, from economics, to the lockup of China’s ethnic Uyghur minority population in the western Xinjiang region, to the origins of the COVID-19 pandemic.
+The two athletes are competing at a politically fraught moment, with a foot in each of the two countries that have been clashing on a variety of issues, from economics to the lockup of China’s ethnic Uyghur minority population in the western Xinjiang region to the origins of the COVID-19 pandemic.

 #Praise #Eileen #breaks #Chinese #social #media